|

 - honor coins

+However, this practice of carrying lucky charms proved to be cumbersome over time.
 Today, the military coin traditions are still practiced among those in the military service as a symbol for esprit de corps.
 Their popularity has also spread throughout other organizations.

 There are now police challenge coins, fire department challenge coins, and for other units of men and women in uniform all over the world.

-Somewhere in the haze of zealous warfares and daring air strikes in WW1, the US challenge coins were conceived.
 Like other military traditions, there are many claims on how these medallions originated.
-Nonetheless, the historical exploits regarding the first military challenge coins remain colorful in the stories told by veterans.
+Nonetheless, the historical exploits regarding the first military challenge coins remain popular among the stories told by war veterans.

 The coin check